I had no idea how much science is involved in the pool plaster business.

 Rinse and fill

 Get that acid off the plaster and begin filling the pool.
-As this is done, NPC veteran experts like Randy Dukes recommend using a sequestering agent to hold calcium and metals in suspension during initial fill.
-This helps prevent staining and scale deposits before the plaster has hydrated and finished curing.
+As this is done, NPC veteran experts recommend using a sequestering agent to hold calcium and metals in suspension during initial fill.
+This helps reduce (or even prevent) staining, scale and plaster dust before the plaster has hydrated and finished curing.
 Hey, Orenda has a good natural sequestering agent…it’s called SC-1000.
 You should try it.

 Brush and balance pool water chemistry

 Remember that pesky calcium hydroxide?
 It needs to be brushed and removed, because as the plaster hydrates underwater, more of it will be released.
-It is also essential during these initial several days that the pH of the pool is kept in balance (7.2-7.6), and calcium hardness is adequate.
+It is also essential during these initial several days that the pH, alkalinity and calcium hardness allow for a balanced LSI.
+Keep the water temperature in mind!
 As was repeated over and over in the classes, test the fill water for calcium hardness before building the pool.
-Make sure there is enough calcium so that the plaster does not get etched!
+Make sure there is enough calcium so that the plaster does not get etched.

 For salt pools, be aware of its impact on pH.
 When salt (NaCl) reacts to become chlorine, the byproduct is sodium hydroxide, which has a high pH of 12-13.
 That will certainly have an impact on your pool water chemistry and plaster.